gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Noxy tries to stop her, but someone else is giving the orders
         *   someone much, much bigger...
         *   Big Blue follows
-        *   Tasteless (taunting): "What are you going to do, scrape us off?"
+        *   Yestevan (taunting): "What are you going to do, scrape us off?"
         *   sudden hail of rocks flung by trolls on the cliff above them
         *   Noxy feels sick as a big rock hits an archer and knocks him over the side
             *   falls silently, unconscious
         *   looking up, she sees the trolls racing to keep up with the clouds
-        *   Tasteless pulls away and starts to climb
+        *   Yestevan pulls away and starts to climb
     *   canyon opens out into a valley
         *   sides are almost vertical - surface collapsed into an underground cavern ages ago
         *   Pillow sets them down